 I don't need an enemy sneaking into my field to sow darnel into my sprouting wheat.
 I sabotage myself quite effectively, thank you very much.
 Later I have the painstaking work of separating the weeds entwined with the wheat.
 And so the burning of the tares begins long before the final day.
 Sins, mistakes, flaws, all kinds of soul-debris fuel the continually smoldering fire.
 Once in a while some chunk of the psyche loosens and falls out of hiding, letting in the air and stirring up a new conflagration.

-This time of stress uncovered a whole multitude of previously ignored, shelved, we-know-but-now-is-not-a-good-time- set of sins, in society and culture and in me.
+This time of climate, political, and societal stress uncovers a whole multitude of previously ignored, shelved, we-know-but-now-is-not-a-good-time- set of sins, in society and culture and in me.
 Racism.
 Greed.
 Apathy.
 To mention just three.
 How about you?

 We know that It's not enough to do this all on the societal, cultural, and institutional level alone, as monumental as that is.
 We also have to do our own inner work alongside of activism.